usamasq/RenderCue/README.md

 - Renders within the current Blender instance.
 - Freezes the UI until completion.
+- Freezes the UI until completion.
 - Useful for quick, small renders or debugging.

+### 5. Notifications

+RenderCue can notify you when a batch render completes or fails:

+- **Desktop Notifications**: Enable in **Preferences > Add-ons > RenderCue** to receive system toasts.
+- **Sound**: Enable "Play Sound on Finish" for an audible alert.
+- **Webhook**: Configure a URL to receive a POST request upon completion (useful for Discord/Slack bots).

 ## Support